paypal/paypalcheckout-ios/README.md

 ## License

-Native Checkout is available under the MIT license.
 See the LICENSE file for more info.